 In My Father’s Court: Baalbek

 We all have childhood memories that stand out with that mix of melancholy bliss.
-Mine of Baalbek are among those, probably because it’s in those memories that my father, now dead thirty years, seems so alive whenever I remember him from the rare times we went to Baalbek, his broad shoulders and dark eyes engulfing his Pentax cameras as he’d go about shooting the ruins like each Corinthian column was a supermodel: He was a professional photographer.
+Mine of Baalbek are among those, probably because it’s in those memories that my father, now dead 40 years, seems so alive whenever I remember him from the rare times we went to Baalbek, his broad shoulders and dark eyes engulfing his Pentax cameras as he’d go about shooting the ruins like each Corinthian column was a supermodel: He was a professional photographer.
 Lebanon was his studio.
 We discovered the country’s Greek and Roman and Phoenician and Crusader and Byzantine ruins through his eyes.
+The country was getting ruined again when he died.

-Growing up in Beirut, Baalbek seemed as distant and wondrous a place as Rome must have seemed to Romans living it up in Baalbek when they ruled the place and its palatial temples two thousand years ago.
+Growing up in Beirut, Baalbek (where Saladin grew up) seemed as distant and wondrous a place as Rome must have seemed to Romans living it up in Baalbek when they ruled the place and its palatial temples two thousand years ago.
 I think Baalbek meant something to my father more than other places.
-Maybe I’m imagining it only because Baalbek meant something to me more than other places, because there, Jupiter was my father.
+Maybe I’m imagining it because Baalbek meant something to me more than other places, because there, Jupiter was my father.

-It’s a shame that everything tender one says about these places—Baalbek, Tyre, Sidon, Beirut—must be prefaced by a disclaimer, distasteful merely for having to be part of the story: The affection recounted here shouldn’t be confused with affection for whatever militant faction controlled the place then or controls it now—Syria, Hezbollah, Israel, Palestinians.
+It’s a shame that everything tender one says about these places—Baalbek, Tyre, Sidon, Beirut—must be prefaced by a disclaimer.
+The affection recounted here shouldn’t be confused with affection for whatever militant faction controlled the place then or controls it now—Syria, Hezbollah, Israel, Palestinians.
 These memories span a long period dating back to a time when Hezbollah didn’t exist, all the way up to a time when I wish it never had.
-They span geography and time that stand apart from the effluence of the political and the ordinary, that particular mixture of sorry bedlam that keeps attaching to all things Lebanese like an invulnerable virus.
-Memory only redeems so far.
+They span geography and time that stand apart from the effluence of the political and the ordinary, that particular mixture of sorry bedlam that bobbles Lebanon still.

-It’s only a two-hour drive from Beirut to Baalbek, but the roads are twisty, and distances in Lebanon aren’t what they are in Europe or the United States.
-A kilometer there has the texture of 10 kilometers here, maybe twenty.
+It’s only a two-hour drive from Beirut to Baalbek.
+The roads are twisty.
+Distances in Lebanon aren’t what they are in Europe or the United States.
+A kilometer there feels like 10 here.
 Lebanon’s roads, sometimes guessed more than paved, often unmarked or barely imagined, lengthen distances the way Scheherazade would lengthen her tales by coils and turns that could leave you exhausted by the time you reached your destination.
 So trips to Baalbek were rare.
 I doubt I went there more than twice or three times in all those years before I left Lebanon in 1978.
 We’d talk about a trip for months, and finally, we’d go.
-We looked forward to the drive my two brothers and I, in my father’s Citroën (one of those superb DS 21that could hydraulically rise a foot or so and become an all-terrain vehicle before the inelegant age of SUVs), with Radio Monte Carlo blaring in our ears and my mother’s mane-length hair in our eyes: there was no air conditioning, only wide open car windows, Tom Jones singing “She’s a Lady” and a stop or two along the way, to stretch out the pleasure of anticipation.
-And then, from a distance in the Great Plains of Lebanon that’s the Bekaa Valley, we’d glimpse the famous six columns of Baalbek against the blue sky and the snows at the crest of the Anti-Lebanon Mountains, if it was still spring (“the turrets glittered from afar,” in Edward Gibbon’s words).
+We looked forward to the drive my two brothers and I, in my father’s Citroën (one of those superb DS 21 that could hydraulically rise a foot or so and become an all-terrain vehicle before the inelegant age of SUVs), with Radio Monte Carlo blaring in our ears and my mother’s mane-length hair in our eyes: there was no air conditioning, only wide open car windows, Tom Jones singing “She’s a Lady” and a stop or two along the way, to stretch out anticipation.
+Then from a distance in the Great Plains of Lebanon that’s the Bekaa Valley, we’d glimpse the famous six columns of Baalbek against the blue sky and the snows at the crest of the Anti-Lebanon Mountains, if it was still spring (“the turrets glittered from afar,” in Edward Gibbon’s words).

 My trusty Columbia Encyclopedia sums up Baalbek’s two millennia in 92 words: “Originally it was probably devoted to the worship of Baal or Bel, the Phoenician sun god, although no traces of an early Phoenician settlement have survived.
 The Greeks called the city Heliopolis, city of the sun.
 It became very prominent in Roman days and was made a separate colony by Augustus.
 Both Greek and Roman architects employed their genius on Baalbek’s buildings.
 Among the most imposing Roman remains are the temple of Bacchus and the temple of Jupiter .
 The city was sacked by invaders and was destroyed by an earthquake in 1759.”
 But it’s Gibbon’s words that glitter as Baalbek still does: